zerocompany8091/gtaohelp/README.md

 * Stock the MC bar and collect earnings
 * Complete MC orders in the workshop
 * Complete missions in the autoshop
+* Acid Lab sales
 * Some CEO's can offer you boosted payout bodyguard work with their mod menu (dont beg for money or take advantage EVERY time you are online, its annoying).
 Feel free to ask for basic bodyguard work.
 If the CEO os capable and knows you the boost will likely be offered.
 * Simeons Simeonics Mission
 * Cayo heist (solo or with ppl you know)
 * Casino heist
 * Doomsday heist
 The heists are profitable but due to the amount of setup required for any given one legit runs in the "wild" are rare.
-Your CEO or crew memeber may be willing to help you out with one ;)
+Your CEO or a fellow crew memeber may be willing to help you out with one ;)

 ## Special Missions and collectibles